 Verdict in texting suicide trial to be announced Friday

 FILE - In this Aug.
 24, 2015 file photo, Michelle Carter listens to defense attorney Joseph P. Cataldo argue for an involuntary manslaughter charge against her to be dismissed at Juveni...
-BOSTON - Michelle Carter and Conrad Roy III are both sad figures in a teenage tragedy that ended with Roy killing himself and Carter charged with manslaughter.
+Michigan's attorney general says prosecuting current and former officials over the lead contamination of Flint's water is a step toward restoring trust in government.
+The family of an unarmed black man who was fatally shot by a white Oklahoma police officer has filed a wrongful death lawsuit in federal court against the acquitted policewoman and the city of Tulsa.

 Add your comments below